Introduction: Mega328 With LCD, Keypad and FTDI In-circuit Programming

 Note: A breakout header can be made using 8 break away pins.
 Although it isn't strictly necessary, this header can be used as an easy access point for MCU pins later on.

-Note: The header marked LCD is only used if you decide to solder the LCD harness in place.
+Note: The header marked LCD is only used if you decide to solder the LCD harness wires to the LCD circuit board.

 Step 5: Wiring and Testing the Power Supply